How to Install Visual Studio Code on Fedora 39/38/37 Linux

 sudo dnf update --refresh

-If you no longer need Visual Studio Code on your system or wish to switch to a different version, you can uninstall it using the appropriate command based on your installation:
+Suppose you no longer need Visual Studio Code or wish to switch to a different version.
+In that case, you can uninstall it using the appropriate command based on your installation:

 sudo dnf remove code